 Dovonex is a topical ointment you put directly on the areas of skin that are affected by psoriasis.
 It’s a vitamin D-related treatment and is safer than alternative, corticosteroid psoriasis treatments.
 You should not apply Dovonex to your face, it should only be used on your body.

-If you’ve been diagnosed with chronic plaque psoriasis, you can order Dovonex online from Zava.
+If you’ve been diagnosed with chronic plaque psoriasis, you can order Dovonex online from ZAVA.
 Complete a short questionnaire and upload photos of your symptoms.
-Your Zava doctor will check your answers and your photos, and they will approve treatment if it’s right for you.
+Your ZAVA doctor will check your answers and your photos, and they will approve treatment if it’s right for you.
 Your treatment can then be posted to your preferred address with free delivery.

 1 x 30 g tube(s) / 50 mg/g - £26.00

 2 x 30 g tube(s) / 50 mg/g - £40.00

 3 x 30 g tube(s) / 50 mg/g - £52.00